 |Can I withdraw money?||

-A maximum of two withdrawals per calendar year (January to December) only are permitted.
-Withdrawals can be made on demand during our normal business hours subject to our withdrawal limits and leaving the minimum balance of £1.
-The account cannot be closed prior to maturity other than in the event of death.
-On maturity, if the account has not been closed, the maturing funds, including compounded interest will be transferred to the Instant Access Shares.
-You must produce your passbook at the time of withdrawal.
+A maximum of three withdrawals per calendar year (January to December) only are permitted.
+Withdrawals can be made on demand during our normal business hours subject to our withdrawal limits and leaving the minimum balance of £100.
+On maturity, if no maturity instructions have been received, the maturing funds, including compounded interest will be transferred to the Instant Access Shares.
 You can withdraw money in the following ways: